nnnamoko/SDLC-Recommender/README.md

 Submit a pull request

-Or email: <your-email>
+Or email: <nonsonnamoko@yahoo.com>

 📜 License

-This project is licensed under the MIT License — feel free to use, modify, and distribute.
+This project is licensed under the GNU License — feel free to use, modify, and distribute.